Gluten-free diet: Gluten-free food

 The gluten-free diet includes naturally gluten-free food, such as meat, fish, seafood, eggs, milk and dairy products, nuts, legumes, fruit, vegetables, potatoes, pseudocereals (in particular amaranth, buckwheat, chia seed, quinoa), only certain cereal grains (corn, rice, sorghum), minor cereals (including fonio, Job's tears, millet, teff, called "minor" cereals as they are "less common and are only grown in a few small regions of the world"), some other plant products (arrowroot, mesquite flour, sago, tapioca) and products made from these gluten-free foods.
 Many Indian cuisine options, particularly South Indian cuisine, are gluten-free.

+In recent years, scientists have developed a process that creates a gluten-free wheat flour.
+While it is a safe alternative flour option for people with celiac disease, it can still trigger allergic reactions in people with wheat allergies.